 The Primary purpose of the Nursing Program at Big Bend Community College is to prepare the students to become safe and responsible beginning practitioners.

 - is a continuing process

-- builds on previous learning & experiences requires active involvement of the student
+- builds on previous learning and experiences and requires the active involvement of the student

 - focuses on health for the individual, the family & the community

-The Nursing Assistant – Certified (NAC) Program is approved by the Washington State Department of Social and Health Services Aging and Disabilities Services Administration and the Washington State Nursing Care Quality Assurance Commission.
+The Nursing Assistant – Certified (NA-C) Program is approved by the Washington State Nursing Care Quality Assurance Commission.